HannesRammer/DartabaseTutorials/tutorials/TUT1.md

  You should see a list of all projects that you initiated with Dartabase

- The List includes the Project **name, ** **path ** and **version **
+ The List includes the Project **name**, **path** and **version**

  Your output should look like this

  <img src="https://raw.github.com/HannesRammer/DartabaseTutorials/master/tutorials/img/dbUp.png" >

- currently version is empty
+ Currently version is empty.

-2. now enter a project name
+2. Now enter a project name.

-  **write 'todo' without '' and hit ENTER**
+ **Write 'todo' without '' and hit ENTER!**

-  you should see a list of all migration files that you have inside your projects 'db/migration' folder and should look like this
+ You should see a list of all migration files that you have inside your projects 'db/migration' folder and should look something like this.

  <img src="https://raw.github.com/HannesRammer/DartabaseTutorials/master/tutorials/img/dbUpProjectName.png" >

-3. now enter your goal migration version
+3. Now enter your goal migration version.

-  **write '0' without '' and hit ENTER**
+  **Write '0' without '' and hit ENTER!**

- dbUp.dart should execute the actions specified inside the "UP" key and your output should look like this
+ The actions we specified inside the "UP" key and your output should look like this.

  <img src="https://raw.github.com/HannesRammer/DartabaseTutorials/master/tutorials/img/dbUpMigrationNumber.png" >

- We can see that a table 'item' with columns 'text' and 'done' was created
+ We can see that a table 'item' with columns 'text' and 'done' was created.

  Additionally it should have updated